aduth/hpq/README.md

 Matcher functions accept a single parameter `node` (a DOM element) and return the requested value.

-As described above, the matchers object is an object with keys for  matching the structure of

 `attr( selector: ?string, name: string ): Function`

 Generates a function which matches node of type selector, returning an attribute by name if the attribute exists.
 If no selector is passed, returns attribute of the query element.